 Extensions that include a server-side component cannot be installed by individual users because they must be installed before JupyterLab starts.

-In that case, please open a helpdesk request on the Fornax Community Forum.
+In that case, please open a helpdesk request on the Fornax Community Forum and Helpdesk.

 Compilers and General Software¶